matemaciek/miropi/README.md

 - USB hub, so you can connect multiple MIDI devices: either Raspberry Pi USB Hub Hat or a regular USB hub.
 Getting a independently powered one is recommended

 ## Software
-`pip3 install luma.oled mido python-rtmidi`
+`pip3 install luma.oled luma.lcd mido python-rtmidi`

 ## Interface versions
 Just some photos of different screens and buttons tested